Review this Speaker Guide to better understand our guidelines and expectations for becoming a Speaker or Chalk Talk Co-Facilitator.

-You can also align your session proposal with a FinOps Capability.
-Watch FinOps X and X Europe 2024 content to get a better idea of how to address and speak to these topics.
+Watch previous FinOps X Breakout Sessions to get a better idea of how to address and speak to these topics.

-You can also use findings from the State of FinOps annual survey to support your talk.
+Use findings from the State of FinOps annual survey to support your talk.
 We also encourage speakers to reference and cite past FinOps Foundation materials to help us grow our body of knowledge.

-We’ve seen speakers find great success from aligning their talks to parts of the FinOps Framework, including Capabilities, Domains, addressing Personas, and more.
+We’ve seen speakers find great success from aligning their talks to parts of the FinOps Framework, including Topics, Capabilities, Domains, addressing Personas, and more.

 You can also use data from the State of FinOps Report to support your talking points.
 Our staff is more than happy to provide high-res charts and graphs if you choose to do so.
 We ask that you use proper citations and attribution when doing so.